gambling market Mexico overview

 The allure of gaming is also easily noticed among the younger generation.
 Children and teenagers allocate as much as 60% of their leisure time to games and visual content platforms like YouTube.
 Recognizing the profound influence of gaming, the government has been proactive in content regulation – game ratings have been enforced since 2021.
 The Secretariat of the Interior (SEGOB), which oversees game distribution, classifies games into age-specific categories, with the higher ratings (C and D) necessitating age verification.

-Legal Status of Real-Money Gaming in Mexico
+Legal Status of Real-Money Gambling in Mexico

 Mexico is often viewed as a pioneer in online casino and gambling legislation, especially when compared to most other American jurisdictions.
 Since the middle of the 20th century, Mexico has had established legal structures and dedicated governmental bodies responsible for licensing and overseeing the industry.